Tettigonia viridissima: Description

 Tettigonia viridissima is distinguished by its very long and thin antennae, which can sometimes reach up to three times the length of the body, thus differentiating them from grasshoppers, which always carry short antennae.
-It could be confused with Tettigonia cantans, whose wings are a centimeter shorter than the ovipositor, or Tettigonia caudata whose hind femurs bear conspicuous black spines.
+It could be confused with Tettigonia cantans, whose wings are a centimeter shorter than the ovipositor, or Tettigonia caudata, whose hind femurs bear conspicuous black spines.

 The morphology of both sexes is very similar, but the female has an egg-laying organ (ovipositor) that can reach a length of 23–32 mm.
 It reaches the end of the elytra and is slightly curved downward.

-The larvae are green and as the imago show on their back a thin brown longitudinal stripe.
+The larvae are green and the imago show a thin brown longitudinal stripe on their back.
 The ovipositor can be seen from the fifth stage; the wings appear in both genders from the sixth stage.

 Biology

 Tettigonia viridissima is carnivorous and arboreal.
 Its diet is mostly composed of flies, caterpillars and larvae.
-Unlike grasshoppers, it is essentially active in day and night, as testified by its endless crepuscular and nocturnal singing.
+Unlike grasshoppers, it is essentially active by day and night, as testified by its endless crepuscular and nocturnal singing.
 The species can bite painfully but is not particularly aggressive.
 It is best to avoid holding the insect in the fist, as that almost guarantees a bite.
 They can fly, but they tend to avoid flying where possible.
-Most often they move "on foot" or jumps, which allow them to travel about in bushes and trees.
+Most often they move "on foot" or jump, which allows them to travel about in bushes and trees.